Empathy Test: Do You Have the Emotional Quotient to Become a Doctor?

 3. Misdiagnosis

-You were convinced that a patient had a simple case of traveller’s stomach upset, due to negative test results, even when she maintained that she had a chronic irritable bowel disorder (IBD).
+You were convinced that a patient had a simple case of traveller’s stomach upset, due to negative test results, even when she maintained that she had a chronic irritable bowel syndrome (IBS).
 The patient pushed for retesting, whereupon it became clear that she was right about the illness.
 How should you respond?

 Stop.
 Try and plan this one yourself before reading on, Think about taking the patient’s perspective and minimising a negative response.